bjarneh22/Delay_Predictor_Deutsche_Bahn/README.md

 ![A fun little logo to boost engagement.](banner.png)

-This is a blueprint README.md file for you to use as a guideline on how to format your porject outline.

 Here are some more resources on how to format a markdown file for your project repository:
 - [GitHub Markdown Guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)